-We all have a first aid kit in our home in case we get hurt.
-Unfortunately, there are also times when our furry friends get injured or ill.
-So you’ll be prepared should that happen, it’s a great idea to keep some additional supplies on hand for emergencies and illnesses for our dogs and cats.
+The long days of summer are great fun, but they unfortunately provide more opportunities for injuries and illnesses.
+Most of us already have a human first aid kit in our homes for just such times.
+It’s also a great idea to keep some additional supplies on hand for emergencies and illnesses for our dogs and cats.
 Here’s what you should include in your Pet First Aid Kit.

 - Vetwrap.
 Vetwrap is a bandage that sticks to itself and not hair.
 The cat in the picture is bandaged with vetwrap.